rhinobase/raftyui/apps/docs/pages/components/toggle-group.md

 ## Barebone

-Pass `isBarebone` prop to remove all style in toggle-group.
+Pass `isBarebone` prop to remove all style in toggle-group and its sub components.

 ```jsx
 <ToggleGroup type="single" defaultValue="1" isBarebone>